coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 ## Protocol

-See the "examples" directory for some basic examples of functional scripts.
+See the "examples" directory for some basic examples of functional scripts, and if your language of choice is Python, see the "Python Module" section below.

+All interaction between your script and Saleae is over standard out and in.
 During different phases of data processing, different types of messages will be emitted.
 All messages must be replied to with at least one line of output; that line may be empty if your script does not want